Monagas S.C.: Sponsor

 La Lotería de Oriente (a public lottery from Maturín) is the main sponsor of Monagas Sport Club.
 For last years the president of the lottery, Willy Farías, has been in charge of the presidency of the club.

 Controversy over the uniform, the logo and the name of the club

 The colors of the Monagas Sport Club's uniform are blue and maroon.
 The uniform and crest are largely based on those of FC Barcelona.
 These colors were proposed by Francisco "Paco" Espinoza, a former vice-president of the club, in 1988.

 In 2006 Ramón Caballero, the former president of the team, and other members of the board of directors suggested the colors of the uniform, the logo and the name of the club should be changed.
 According to them, the uniform and crest should not copy a foreign club and the name of the team should be written in Spanish.
 Many supporters of Monagas Sport Club are opposed to this idea as they consider the red and maroon colors, crest and current name to be a part of the club's identity.
+The logo was finally changed in 2016.